STRENGTH AND HONOR

 “That’s right,” chuckled the proprietor.
 “Good luck with that.
 Fight starts at 7:00.
 Be here at 6:30.”

-Dusty checked his watch: he had an hour to kill.
+Dusty checked his watch: he had forty minutes to kill.
 “Where can a man get a drink and pee around here?”

 The bartender set a beer on the counter and Dusty gulped it down with a well-earned sense of urgency, wiped his mouth with the back of his hand.